Prerequisites for studying FEA

 If we would look long enough it would definitely hit us!
 Wood is closer to the weak axis, and more “far away” from the strong axis.
 Basically, this is the only and the most important difference.

 If the material of the cross-section is “far away” from the axis of this cross-section, the cross-section will be “stronger” or more rigid.
 If the material is close to an axis, that will be a relatively “weak” axis.

 This phenomenon is described by a parameter called moment of inertia.

 If you would think about it, this makes perfect sense.
 After all, this is why we make I-sections right?

-Flat panel has a very small moment of inertia.
+Flat-panel has a very small moment of inertia.
 Simply put, it has material very close to the axis against which you will bend it.
-A curved panel has a much higher moment of inertia in the same axis.
+A curved panel has a much higher moment of inertia on the same axis.
 This is why it behaves far more rigidly!

 Of course, the moment of inertia influences far more than deflection during bending.
 I.e. if the section has a higher moment of inertia it is also less likely to buckle.